kaga/kaga.github.io/version-control/_posts/2021-03-07-Git-Part-4-Pull-Request.markdown

 For example, through fixing a string template mistake, we can talk about [mustache](https://mustache.github.io/), or how that part of the project works.

-It is also a place for new or junior developer to give new insights and challenge existing dogma.
-Why certain part was done in a certain way.
+It is also a place for new or junior developer to provide new insights or challenge existing dogmas.

 ### For Team Building as Well